Current Affairs-Topics

 Final Thoughts

 The NITI Aayog pulses strategy caste census in India represents a landmark step toward India’s agricultural self-reliance.
 By aiming to achieve pulses self-sufficiency by 2030 and doubling production by 2047, it sets a clear roadmap for sustainable growth in the pulses sector.
-The focus on cluster-based cultivation, One Block One Seed Village pulses model, and technology adoption across agro-ecological zones ensures that farmers can maximize yield and efficiency.
+The focus on cluster-based cultivation, the One Block One Seed Village pulses model, and technology adoption across agro-ecological zones ensures that farmers can maximize yield and efficiency.

 The integration of climate-smart agriculture and data-led decision making highlights the commitment to resilient and informed farming practices.
 With projections showing a pulses surplus in India by 2030 and 2047, there is potential not only for domestic nutritional security but also for global export opportunities.